Tpw429/Covid-19_Regression_Analysis/README.md

 ## Visualizations and Storyboard

+Note to self: Visualizations in Tyler's week 2 github files merged into main, so not included here.

 Portraying results is important because it brings weight to our analysis.
 Images, interactive figures, Github, and Google Slides are all powerful tools which can help us share our findings to the masses.

 The first aspect of the Covid-19 analysis we were interested in reviewing was how case count stacked up against Countries GDP.
 We predicted that as GDP increased in countries total cases would decrease.
 We thought this would be the case because countries with more money would have access to better vaccines, masks, and hospital equipment.
 However, when we graphed it out the results showed the exact opposite!
 In fact, case counts per million rises substantially as GDP increases.
 We think these results might have been caused by countries with lower GDP not reporting cases or trading interactions substantially increase as GDP increases for a country.